Starr Andrews: 2019–20 season

-2020–2021 season
+2020–21 season

 Andrews started her season competing at the ISP Points Challenge, a virtual US domestic competition.
 At the first opportunity, she placed fourth.
 She was assigned to compete at the 2020 Skate America in Las Vegas, an event attended only by skaters training in the United States due to the coronavirus pandemic.
 She placed eighth.

 Competing at the 2021 U.S. Championships, also held in Las Vegas, Andrews placed twelfth.

-2021–2022 season
+2021–22 season

 Beginning the Olympic season on the Challenger series, Andrews placed fifth at the 2021 CS Autumn Classic International.

 Following Bradie Tennell's withdrawal from the 2021 Skate America, Andrews was named to replace her.
 She placed tenth at the event.
 She finished in fifth at the 2021 CS Cup of Austria.
 She had to withdraw from the 2021 Internationaux de France due to an injury in the warmup.

 Andrews finished ninth at the 2022 U.S. Championships.
 This result earned her an assignment to the 2022 Four Continents Championships, where she came ninth as well.
+In the spring, she had surgery to treat supraventricular tachycardia, which she had experienced for almost a decade.

-2022–2023 season
+2022–23 season

 Andrews finished in sixth place at the 2022 CS Nebelhorn Trophy to start the season.
 At her first Grand Prix assignment, the 2022 Skate Canada International, she finished fifth in the short program in a close field.
 She then "surprised" many by finishing second in the free skate, rising to take the silver medal.
 She became the first African American woman to medal in singles in the Grand Prix era that began in 1995, and the second Black woman after Frenchwoman Surya Bonaly.
 Andrews noted the significance, saying "it is a huge deal for me.
 I am one of the few people of color in the sport, and to bring home a medal is even more special."
 Heading into the 2022 NHK Trophy, she planned to add a second flip to her free skate, having recovered from an ankle "tweak" that had necessitated lessening her content in the early events.
 Fifth in the short program, she dropped to ninth after the free skate, where she singled her planned second flip.

 At the 2023 U.S. Championships, Andrews placed narrowly third in the short program.
-In the free skate she made two jump errors and was overtaken for the bronze medal by Amber Glenn, but still won the pewter medal and stood on the senior podium for the first time in her career.
+In the free skate she made two jump errors and was overtaken for the bronze medal by Amber Glenn, but she still won the pewter medal and stood on the senior podium for the first time in her career.
 She was the first African-American woman to stand on the US podium since Debi Thomas in 1988, which Andrews acknowledged as "amazing."